dtcenter/METexpress/README.md

 - It is expected that you are building and deploying these apps on a linux based system.
 - It is expected that you do not build these tools as a priviledged user.
 - The build user should have standard linux development tools installed - gcc make etc.
+ - It is expected that you have a recent NPM and node.js installed.
 - [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) (apache-utils) - the build user must have apache [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) installed.
 - [jq](https://stedolan.github.io/jq/) - the build user must have [jq](https://stedolan.github.io/jq/) version jq-1.6 or higher.
 - [docker](https://www.docker.com/) - you must have Docker version 19.03.8 or higher.